-(h) actablishment of mitigation measures (such as precion and (h) establishment of mitigation measures (such as erosion and sediment control measures, temporary noise walls, earth bunds and planting).
-LILING Historic Heritage Management Plan HHMP Heritage New Zealand Pouhere Taonga HNZPT HNZPTA Heritage New Zealand Pouhere Taonga Act 2014 Identified Biodiversity Area project ecologist has identified that the project will potentially have a moderate or greater level of ecological effect, prior to implementation of impact management measures, as determined in accordance with the EIANZ Guidelines Manager The Manager - Resource Consents of the Auckland Council, or authorised delegate Mana Whenua Mana Whenua as referred to in the conditions are considered to be, but not limited to, the following (in no particular order), who at the time of Notice of Requirement expressed a desire to be involved in the project: (a) Ngāti Manuhiri (b) Te Kawerau ā Maki (c) Te Ākitai Waiohua (d) Ngāti Whanaunga (e) Te Runanga o Ngāti Whātua (f) Ngāti Maru (g) Te Patu Kirikiri (h) Ngāti Whātua o Kaipara (i) Ngāti Tamaterā (j) Ngai Tai ki Tāmaki (k) Ngāti Paoa Iwi Trust (l) Ngāti Paoa Trust Board Note: other iwi not identified above may have an interest in the project and should be consulted Network Utility Operator Has the same meaning as set out in section 166 of the RMA NIMP Network Integration Management Plan NoR Notice of Requirement North Growth Area Land for future urban development in the North of Auckland, including Future Urban zoned areas in Ara Hills, Ōrewa Wainui East, Silverdale West, Redvale and Dairy Flat NUMP Network Utilities Management Plan Outline Plan An outline plan prepared in accordance with section 176A of the RMA Project Liaison Person The person or persons appointed for the duration of the project's Construction Works to be the main point of contact for persons wanting information about the project or affected by the Construction Works Protected Premises and Facilities (PPF) Protected Premises and Facilities as defined in New Zealand Standard NZS 6806:2010: Acoustics - Road-traffic noise - New and altered roads Requiring Authority Has the same meaning as section 166 of the RMA and, for this designation is New Zealand Transport Agency RMA Resource Management Act 1991 SCEMP Stakeholder Communication and Engagement Management Plan Stakeholder Stakeholders to be identified in accordance with Condition 3, which may include as appropriate: (a) adjacent owners and occupiers; (b) adjacent business owners and operators; (c) central and local government bodies; (d) community groups;
+(h) satablishment of mitiration measures (such as avasion and (h) establishment of mitigation measures (such as erosion and sediment control measures, temporary noise walls, earth bunds and planting).
+HHMP Historic Heritage Management Plan HNZPT Heritage New Zealand Pouhere Taonga Heritage New Zealand Pouhere Taonga Act 2014 HNZPTA Means an area or areas of features of ecological value where the Identified Biodiversity Area project ecologist has identified that the project will potentially have a moderate or greater level of ecological effect, prior to implementation of impact management measures, as determined in accordance with the EIANZ Guidelines Manager The Manager - Resource Consents of the Auckland Council, or authorised delegate Mana Whenua Mana Whenua as referred to in the conditions are considered to be, but not limited to, the following (in no particular order), who at the time of Notice of Requirement expressed a desire to be involved in the project: (a) Ngāti Manuhiri (b) Te Kawerau ā Maki (c) Te Ākitai Waiohua (d) Ngāti Whanaunga (e) Te Runanga o Ngāti Whātua (f) Ngāti Maru (g) Te Patu Kirikiri (h) Ngāti Whātua o Kaipara (i) Ngāti Tamaterā (j) Ngai Tai ki Tāmaki Network Utility Operator (k) Ngāti Paoa lwi Trust (l) Ngāti Paoa Trust Board Note: other iwi not identified above may have an interest in the project and should be consulted Has the same meaning as set out in section 166 of the RMA NIMP Network Integration Management Plan NoR Notice of Requirement North Growth Area Land for future urban development in the North of Auckland, including Future Urban zoned areas in Ara Hills, Ōrewa Wainui East, Silverdale West, Redvale and Dairy Flat NUMP Network Utilities Management Plan Outline Plan An outline plan prepared in accordance with section 176A of the RMA Project Liaison Person The person or persons appointed for the duration of the project's Construction Works to be the main point of contact for persons wanting information about the project or affected by the Construction Works Protected Premises and Facilities (PPF) Protected Premises and Facilities as defined in New Zealand Standard NZS 6806:2010: Acoustics - Road-traffic noise - New and altered roads Requiring Authority Has the same meaning as section 166 of the RMA and, for this designation is New Zealand Transport Agency RMA Resource Management Act 1991 SCEMP Stakeholder Communication and Engagement Management Plan Stakeholder Stakeholders to be identified in accordance with Condition 3, which may include as appropriate: (a) adjacent owners and occupiers; (b) adjacent business owners and operators; (c) central and local government bodies; (d) community groups;

-Stage of Work Start of Construction Suitably Qualified Person (e) developers; (f) development agencies; (g) Education Facilities; and (h) Network Utility Operators.
-Any physical works that require the development of an Outline Plan The time when Construction Works (excluding Enabling Works) start A person (or persons) who can provide sufficient evidence to demonstrate their suitability, experience and competence in the relevant field of expertise.
+(e) developers; (f) development agencies; (g) Education Facilities; and (h) Network Utility Operators.
+Stage of Work Any physical works that require the development of an Outline Plan Start of Construction The time when Construction Works (excluding Enabling Works) start Suitably Qualified Person A person (or persons) who can provide sufficient evidence to demonstrate their suitability, experience and competence in the relevant field of expertise.
 TMP Tree Management Plan ULDMP Urban and Landscape Design Management Plan

-- (a) Except as provided for in the conditions below, and subject to final design and Outline Plan(s), works within the designation shall be undertaken in general accordance with the project description and concept plan in Schedule 1. - (b) Where there is inconsistency between: - the project description and concept plan in Schedule 1 and the requirements of the following conditions, the conditions shall prevail; - (ii) the project description and concept plan in Schedule 1, and the management plans under the conditions of the designation, the requirements of the management plans shall prevail.
+- (a) Except as provided for in the conditions below, and subject to final design and Outline Plan(s), works within the designation shall be undertaken in general accordance with the project description and concept plan in Schedule 1. - (b) Where there is inconsistency between: - (i) the project description and concept plan in Schedule 1 and the requirements of the following conditions, the conditions shall prevail; - (ii) the project description and concept plan in Schedule 1, and the management plans under the conditions of the designation, the requirements of the management plans shall prevail.